 Although I work with families, parents and young children my main interest these days is in adolescence.
 I also do some work for a transgender assessment service for teenagers which I recently helped set up with a colleague.

-I have taught abroad and until recently was a part-time lecturer at Essex University in Post-Jungian Child Analysis.
+I have taught abroad and previously lectured part-time lecturer at Essex University in Post-Jungian Child Analysis.
 Over the last 5 years I have also become involved in mentoring several professional cricketers.

 I have written 2 books, We Need to Talk, a straight-talking guide to raising resilient teenagers (Vermilion Press) and co-authored, with Paul Gogarty Winning at all Costs, Sporting Gods and their Demons (Robson Books).